Logo by Ben Brose, photo by MJ Munsey

 Your contributions help us make these dreams a reality for local youth.
 We make every dollar count here at VSI, and every dollar is so important. $25 feeds the Aventureros lunch for a week, $250 pays for a panga excursion for a day.

 Brought to life by Ben Brose.

-We have reduced our number of visiting science participants, and maintain social distancing and other COVID-19 prevention procedures.
+We have reduced our number of visiting participants, and maintain physical distancing and other COVID-19 prevention protocol.
 The kids’ safety is always our top priority and we will continue to adapt and modify our safety protocols to respond to changing conditions.
-BDLA is a small fishing town, and fortunately has suffered little impact from COVID-19.